 Selection Process: Nominations should be made to the appropriate college awards committee.
 Each college may make one nomination, plus one additional nomination for each 100 faculty members.
 No nominations will be allowed for fractions of 100 faculty.
-Based on figures for tenured and tenure-track faculty members from Fall 2014, the following numbers of nominations are allowed:
+Based on 2020 figures for tenured and tenure-track faculty members, the following numbers of nominations are allowed:

 - Agriculture and Life Sciences (3 nominations)

 The University Professor Nomination and Review Committee is appointed by the Senior Vice President and Provost following procedures established by the Faculty Senate.
 The Faculty Senate Committee on Committees nominates faculty to the Senior Vice President and Provost for membership on the University Professor Nomination Review Committee.
 Faculty at the rank of Professor and/or University Professor will be nominated for seven positions, one representing each college.
 The Senior Vice President and Provost will appoint three additional members.
 All members will serve three year, staggered terms.
 The University Professor Nomination and Review Committee receives nominations from the colleges, meets at least once, and makes recommendations to the Faculty Senate Executive Board, which will meet in executive session to consider these recommendations.
 The Executive Board forwards recommendations to the Senior Vice President and Provost.